Which measure applies when – and for whom

 To whom the measure applies: In short: for everyone.
 Of course, it is primarily there to temporarily relieve commuters of the cost pressure.
 But some people might plan their summer trips based on the validity of the tickets.

 When the measure comes: Just in time for the summer, the 9-euro ticket should start on June 1st.
-According to politicians, everything would be done to get the measure off the ground in a suitable way, despite the difficulties that have been indicated.
+Politicians said that everything would be done to get the measure off the ground in spite of the difficulties indicated.
 Due to ambiguities in the financing but threatened recently Federal states with a boycott of the 9-euro ticket.
 By the way: According to information from the dpa, the 9-euro ticket could also be sold in advance in May.

 Tank discount from the relief package 2022: When will it come and who will benefit from it